4.9-Stars

 Switchboards are the behind-the-scenes heroes that keep electricity flowing safely within buildings and facilities.
 While we don’t give them much thought, these large electrical panels are vital in power distribution.
 But what exactly is a switchboard?

-In simple terms, it’s a centralised hub that routes and regulates electricity from the main supply out to individual circuits across a site.
-The switchboard houses critical components like circuit breakers, switches, bus bars, and more to both direct and protect power distribution.
+It’s a centralised hub that routes and regulates electricity from the main supply to individual circuits across a site.
+The switchboard houses critical components like circuit breakers, switches, bus bars, and more to direct and protect power distribution.

 What is a Switchboard Exactly?